-- .
-B.A., Accounting and Finance, Florida A&M University - Doctor of Humane Letters, Florida A&M University

-Mr. Collins currently serves as:

-- · Chairman of the Board of Trustees, Morehouse School of Medicine - Member of the Board of Trustees and Vice Chairman, The Brookings Institution - Member of the Board of Trustees, Smithsonian National Museum of Asian Art
+- B.A., Accounting and Finance, Florida A&M University - Doctor of Humane Letters, Florida A&M University - Mr. Collins currently serves as: - Chairman of the Board of Trustees, Morehouse School of Medicine - Member of the Board of Trustees, Ford's Theatre - Member of the Board of Trustees, Smithsonian National Museum of Asian Art

-He has previously served as chairman of the Board of Trustees of Florida A&M University and a member of the Board of Trustees, Meridian International Center.
+He has previously served as chairman of the Board of Trustees of Florida A&M University, Vice Chair of the Board of Trustees of The Brookings Institution and a member of the Board of Trustees of Meridian International Center.